moorepants/dissertation/eom.rst

 Model Description
 -----------------

-The *Whipple Bicycle Model* [Whipple1899]_ is typically defined by these set of
+The *Whipple Bicycle Model* [Whipple1899]_ is typically defined by this set of
 assumptions:

-* The Whipple model is made up of four rigid bodies: the main frame (may or may not include a rigid rider), the fork and handlebar assembly and two wheels.
+* The Whipple model is made up of four rigid bodies: the main frame (may or may not include a rigid rider), the fork and handlebar assembly, and two wheels.
 * The bodies are connected to each other by frictionless revolute joints.
 * The wheels have knife edges and contact the ground under pure rolling with no side-slip.
 * The complete bicycle is assumed to be laterally symmetric.
 * The bicycle rolls on flat ground.

-[Limebeer2006]_, [Meijaard2007]_, [Astrom2005]_ give great detail of the model.
+[Limebeer2006]_, [Meijaard2007]_, and [Astrom2005]_ give more details of the model.

 Unfortunately the word "model" will be used in varying contexts and with different meanings throughout this dissertation.
-I will attempt to be precise with my wording.
-For this chapter, I consider a dynamic model, such as the *Whipple Bicycle Model*, to be the equivalent to another dynamic model if at least the minimal set of equations of motions are the same (i.e. give the same result when evaluated at a particular state).
+I will attempt to be as precise as possible with my wording.
+For this chapter, I consider a dynamic model, such as the *Whipple Bicycle Model*, to be the equivalent to another dynamic model if at least the minimal set of equations of motions are the same (i.e. they give the same result when evaluated at a particular state).
 This implies that the Whipple Bicycle Model linearized about the nominal configuration is a different model than the non-linear *Whipple Bicycle Model*.
 I will try to be explicit when